warunsinx/durin-L2-sub-ens/README.md

-## Durin NFT Contracts
+# Durin NFT Contracts

 **These contracts (produced with the help of unruggable) allow you to issue NFT subnames on an L2.
 Follow the instructions below.**

-Make sure you have foundary installed:
+Make sure you have foundry installed: https://book.getfoundry.sh/

-https://book.getfoundry.sh/

 ## Instructions